avbentem/preservica-api-demo/README.md

 - Pick the package manager to use when installing dependencies: Yarn

-Next, upgraded Prettier to fix errors in the generated code, configured `.editorconfig` and Prettier rules, added `vue.config.js`, and added PrimeVue, PrimeIcons and PrimeFlex.
+Next, upgraded Prettier to fix errors in the generated code, configured `.editorconfig` and Prettier rules, added `vue.config.js` to set the app's title, and added PrimeVue, PrimeIcons and PrimeFlex.
 </details>

 ### Yarn